 Born in London, Jonathan Preiss studied classical and jazz guitar at Leeds College of Music and Trinity College of Music, London.
 A tremendously versatile guitarist playing classical, acoustic and electric guitars as well as other plucked strings, his performing career has encompassed classical music, jazz, musical theatre, Latin-American music, folk and contemporary chamber music

-He has performed with artists including Aled Jones, Cerys Matthews, Michael Ball, Tina May, Natalie Williams, Jacqui Tate, Joanna Strand, Joanna MacGregor and Adrian Brendel and Thomas Gould.
+He has performed and recorded with artists including Aled Jones, David McAlmont, Kathleen Turner, Cerys Matthews, Michael Ball, Tina May, Natalie Williams, Jacqui Tate, Joanna Strand, Joanna MacGregor and Adrian Brendel and Thomas Gould.

 Jonathan also has a deep involvement with Brazilian music, and has performed with many highly respected Brazilian singers and instrumentalists from the worlds of samba, bossa nova, choro and Brazilian jazz, including Monica Vasconcelos, Chico Chagas, Henrique Cazes, Dirceu Leite, Rogerio Souza, Leandra Varanda, Adriano Adewale, Bosco de Oliveira, Paraiso School of Samba and Gilberto Gomes.
 He is also a member of Argentinian tango group the Romano Viazzani Ensemble.